hearthandsinc/challenges/ios/readme.md

 ## Bonus

-What could be implemented to improve the user experience?
+What could be implemented to improve the UX?

 - [ ] Make the app work offline (both for app state and sending)
 - [ ] Make the app resilient to bad network conditions (retries & timeouts)